Exxaxion/MonsterLegends/README.md

 # MonsterLegends
-MonsterLegends android app using a ListView actually bugged which repeat the same few first items Feel like i need to use an holder
+MonsterLegends android app using a ListView actually bugged which repeat the same few first items.

+Feel like i need to use an holder